 Community Engagement Manager

-As Community Engagement Manager, Lacey develops and manages programs to support communities on the STAR certification track, from recruitment through post-certification.
+As Community Engagement Manager, Lacey develops and manages technical assistance programs to support communities on the STAR certification track.
 She runs the STAR Leadership Program and works as a one-on-one liaison with cities and counties, providing technical support and assistance during and after the certification process.
-She also develops communications and outreach strategy for the organization and is the staff lead for the Equity & Empowerment goal area.
+Lacey also develops communications and outreach strategy for the organization.

-Prior to joining the STAR team, Lacey worked within the environmental field, conducting analyses of climate and hazard mitigation planning efforts at The Nature Conservancy; developing data management strategies for community organizing, fundraising, and marketing at Greenpeace; and performing spatial analysis of land use and energy reliance for the Foundation for Environmental Security and Sustainability.
-She holds a MPA in Environmental Science and Policy from Columbia University’s School of International and Public Affairs and the Earth Institute and a BA from the Croft Institute of International Studies at the University of Mississippi.
+Prior to STAR, Lacey worked within the environmental field, conducting analyses of climate and hazard mitigation planning efforts at The Nature Conservancy; developing data management strategies for community organizing, fundraising, and marketing at Greenpeace; and performing spatial analysis of land use and energy reliance for the Foundation for Environmental Security and Sustainability.
+She holds a MPA in Environmental Science and Policy from Columbia University and a BA from the Croft Institute of International Studies at the University of Mississippi.
 She co-chairs the DC networking group for young planning professionals, YIPPS, and volunteers with Sustainable DC and Casey Trees in her free time.

 Operations & Member Relations Manager